-In cold conditions NiHM batteries function better than alkaline, but I would recommend using Lithium batteries because they even less effected by cold, hold more power, and, are 30-40% lighter as an extra bonus.
-You should be aware that lithium batteries can often burn out un-regulated LEDs.
+In cold conditions NiHM batteries function better than alkaline, but I would recommend using Lithium batteries because they even less affected by cold, hold more power, and, are 30-40% lighter.
+You should be aware that lithium batteries can burn out un-regulated LEDs.
 Verify that your light is rated to be used with lithium batteries.

 Other Issues to Consider